Secrets to Designing a Successful Sticker

 "Design is a plan for arranging elements in a way that best accomplishes a particular purpose." ~ Charles Eames

 First and foremost, let’s define “successful sticker.”
-Given that we are a custom print shop and see all manner of graphics cross our paths, we describe a “successful sticker” as one that achieves the purpose of rendering a digital art file into stickable print media and does so in both an effective and efficient way.
+Given that we are a custom print shop and see all manner of graphics cross our path, we describe a “successful sticker” as one that achieves the purpose of rendering a digital art file into stickable print media and does so in both an effective and efficient way.
 Whether the label will bring success is not something we can forecast unfortunately.
 (Oh, to have THAT crystal ball!)
 An effective label will leverage design elements combined with material knowledge to create a desired appearance and impact.
 An efficient label is one that will produce in the best possible way with the least amount of time, effort and potential for pitfalls.
 So, how is this achieved?

 Design as an aesthetic is not really something we advise on since it’s a subject fraught with endless bias and expertise.
 We’ve all got opinions about what looks good!
 But, when designing a custom label, we do know a few things about what’s worked in the past, about different materials as well as the limitations and capabilities of different print methods that can help a design accomplish its intended result.